Syllabus

 Academic Honesty

 Any academic misconduct in this course is considered a serious offense, and the strongest possible academic penalties will be pursued for such behavior.
-Students may discuss high-level ideas with other students, but at the time of implementation (i.e., programming), each person must do his/her own work.
+Students may discuss high-level ideas with other students, but at the time of implementation (i.e., writing), each person must do his/her own work.
 Use of the Internet as a reference is allowed but directly copying code or other information is cheating.
-It is cheating to copy, to allow another person to copy, all or part of an exam or a assignment, or to fake program output.
-Use of Large Language Models (LLMs) to produce text for writing reflections is strictly prohibited.
-It is also a violation of the Undergraduate Academic Code of Honor to observe and then fail to report academic dishonesty.
-You are responsible for the security and integrity of your own work.
+It is cheating to copy, to allow another person to copy, all or part of an assignment.

 Late Work